crowselectromusic/lasers/README.md

 ### TODOs:

-1. Use the "margin" value that users enter in the modeling
 2. Check oval hole width on a real module to confirm the size

 #### Features that would be nice but I am not currently working on (pull requests welcome):